EYFS changes in the coronavirus crisis

 - Try to follow the social distancing guidelines

 Social distancing is a difficult concept in an early years setting.
 You may want to consider:

-- Suspending circle time activities, or working with fewer children so you can space floor cushions/mats 2m apart.
+- Rearranging circle time activities, or working with fewer children so you can space floor cushions/mats 2m apart.

 - Changing the layout of your sleep/rest area so that cots or sleep mats are at least 2 metres apart.

 - Open out or stop using areas that are usually enclosed i.e. book corner or dens.